mtz8302/AOG_GPS_ESP32/README.md

 you can use WiFi connection, cable Ethernet or USB

+sends $PANDA or $GGA, $VTG and IMU PGN to AgOpenGPS

 you can change the settings via webinterface: x.x.x.79 when access to your network fails, an accesspoint is created.
 Webinterface: 192.168.1.1